 Innovation District Delft & Biotech Campus Delft (Gwen van Overbeke)

 Delft is a hub for innovation in many areas, from high-tech, including quantum technology, AI and robotics, to advances in the energy transition, health care and biotech.
-TU Delft University, incubators like YES!Delft and Buccaneer and research institutions, including TNO and Deltares, define Delft’s DNA.
+TU Delft University, incubators like YES!Delft and Buccaneer, along with research institutions such as TNO and Deltares, define Delft’s DNA.
 Interconnected areas of innovation include the Innovation District Delft and the Biotech Campus Delft, which play pivotal roles in solutions to societal challenges.
 Notably, Planet B.io, a unique scale-up ecosystem, is centrally located on the Biotech Campus and focuses on industrial biotechnology.
 The Municipality of Delft is represented in IADP by Gwen van Overbeke: gvoverbeke@Delft.nl / +31 639 492 203.

 .